Posted on 3 Comments

 “I’ll hold you to it,” she smiles, before that entire miniature crew splits.

 As Tammy and Dragon are taking off, he actually pecks me on the cheek – ah, those crazy Macedonians!
 Then in another example of something I truly do not care about, Donna jams her tongue down my throat before splitting, saying, “come see me at Traditions sometime,” as if I need any more encouragement to visit my virtual second home.
 I’m guessing this was in response to something I said earlier about wanting to kiss her, though it does take me by surprise.
-I wouldn’t exactly claim this is a career highlight or anything – but if nothing else, at least I can tell people I made out with Danny Whitten’s niece.
+I wouldn’t exactly claim this is a career highlight or anything – but if nothing else, at least I can tell people I locked lips with Danny Whitten’s niece.

 An afterhours scene is developing over at Maryland’s pad, which is only maybe five or ten minutes away from here.
 Though I could have readily gone myself, joining many from this party who did, it’s also something I’m just not in the mood for.
 We will soon discover, however, that she and Michelle surreptitiously cleared out our liquor cache to supply their own cause, right before bolting.